-Cold and flu season technically runs November to February, but if you or anyone in your family interact with ANYONE else, chances are you get sick year-round.
+Cold and flu season technically runs from November to February, but if you or anyone in your family interact with ANYONE else, chances are you get sick year-round.

 That’s why I keep charcoal gummies in my freezer.
 If someone gets the stomach virus, I want to nip it in the bud ASAP and prevent the rest of us from catching it.